Keith Willmott: Tropical Andean Butterfly Diversity Project

 Willmott helped lead the Tropical Andean Butterfly Diversity project, funded by the UK's Darwin Initiative.
 This collaboration identified priority areas for research and conservation, inspired plans for long-term study sites, and provided opportunities for local students.
 The project's findings have informed strategies to conserve Andean butterflies and their habitats.

 Notable discoveries

 Keith Willmott has discovered and/or helped describe more than 200 new taxa of butterflies, including Tithorea pacifica, Methona grandior batesi, Scada reckia ruiza, Hyalyris yasunina, Hyalyris praxilla leuca, Napeogenes garwoodae, Pachacutia, Pachacutia baroni, Megeuptychia monopunctata, Nhambikuara toynei, Myselasia mapatayna, Myselasia nauca, Pelolasia nytua, among others, mostly in collaboration with Jason Hall.

-Awards and recognition
+Editorial and professional roles

-Willmott's work has earned him accolades, including recognition as a 2012 awardee for his significant contributions to entomology and biodiversity conservation.
+Willmott serves as editor of Tropical Lepidoptera Research and as one of the directors of the Association for Tropical Lepidoptera.